What is intimate partner abuse?

-Children are affected by intimate partner abuse, even if they are not present during an explosive incident: they may hear the violence from their rooms, see the aftermath of the abuse, they may be used as a tool by the abuser, or they become homeless when a parent leaves the abuse.
+Children are affected by intimate partner abuse even if they are not present during an abusive incident.
+They may hear the abuse or its violence from other rooms or see the aftermath of the abuse.
+They may be used as a tool by the abuser.
+They may become homeless when they and their abused parent leave the abuser.

 How are children affected by intimate partner abuse?

 The child’s reaction to a home environment where abuse is present can vary.
 For most children, exposure to intimate partner abuse is traumatic and their reactions are similar to children’s reactions to other traumatic stressors.